ThingLabsIo/ThingLabsIo.github.io/_includes/node/node-package.md

 The package.json is kept at the application root and requires two fields:

-* Application name - The name must be less than or equal to 214 characters, may not start with a `.` or `_`, may not have uppercase letters in the name, and must not contain non-URL safe characters.
+* Application name - The name must be less than or equal to 214 characters, may not start with a `.` or `_`, may not have uppercase letters in the name, and must not contain non-URL-safe characters.
 * Application version.

 Optionally, for these labs, you will include:

-* The repository information where the soource code is maintained - this will help you to identify the master source if you need to reference it.
+* The repository information where the source code is maintained - this will help you to identify the master source if you need to reference it.
 * Application description - this will help you understand what each lab sample does.
 * A pointer to the Github issues tracker for the lab samples (in case you find something you want to tell us about).
 * A license specification (MIT).